 Our current instruments, the Barocycler NEP3229 and NEP2320, require a basic level of instrumentation expertise to set-up for initial operation.
-To support a favorable first experience for our customers, we send a highly trained technical representative to the customer site to install every Barocycler that we sell or lease domestically.
+To support a favorable first experience for our domestic customers, we send a highly trained technical representative to the customer site to install every Barocycler that we sell or lease directly (not sold or leased through a sales agent or distributor).
 The installation process includes uncrating and setting up the instrument, followed by introductory user training.
-Product revenue related to current Barocycler instrumentation is recognized upon the completion of the installation and introductory training process of the Barocycler NEP3229 and NEP2320 instrumentation at the customer location, for domestic installations.
-Product revenue related to sales of PCT instrumentation to our foreign distributors and overseas customers, to our domestic distributors, and to our new Barocycler HUB440 instrument is recognized upon shipment through a common carrier unless installation is specifically requested by the customer.
+Product revenue related to current Barocycler instrumentation is recognized upon the completion of the installation and introductory training process of the Barocycler NEP3229 and NEP2320 instrumentation at the customer location, for all non-agent and non-distributor domestic installations.
+Product revenue related to sales of PCT instrumentation to our foreign distributors and overseas customers, to our domestic agents and distributors, and to our new Barocycler HUB440 instrument clients is recognized upon shipment through a common carrier unless installation is specifically requested by the customer.
 We provide for the expected costs of warranty upon the recognition of revenue for the sales of our instrumentation.
 Our sales arrangements do not provide our customers with a right of return.
 Product revenue related to the HUB440 and our consumable products such as PULSE Tubes, MicroTubes, and application specific kits is recorded upon shipment through a common carrier.
 Shipping costs are included in sales and marketing expense.
 Any shipping costs billed to customers are recognized as revenue.

 In accordance with FASB ASC 840, Leases, we account for our lease agreements under the operating method.
 We record revenue over the life of the lease term and we record depreciation expense on a straight-line basis over the thirty-six month estimated useful life of the Barocycler instrument.
 The depreciation expense associated with assets under lease agreement is included in the "Cost of PCT products and services" line item in our consolidated statements of operations.
-Many of our lease and rental agreements allow the lesse to purchase the instrument at any point during the term of the agreement with partial or full credit for payments previously made.
+Many of our lease and rental agreements allow the lessee to purchase the instrument at any point during the term of the agreement with partial or full credit for payments previously made.
 We pay all maintenance costs associated with the instrument during the term of the leases.